agude/agude.github.io/_books/dragons_egg.md

 over-arching conflict other than the advancement of the Cheela civilization.
 But that's enough.

+{{ this_book }} was inspired in part by {{ clements }} {{ gravity }}, but it
-{{ this_book }} reminds me of {{ flatland }}.
-Like the shapes, the Cheela are
-_nearly_ two-dimensional, since the gravitational gradient on their star is so high.
+also reminded me of {{ flatland }}.
+Like the shapes, the Cheela are _nearly_ two-dimensional, since the gravitational gradient on their star is so high.
 And like {{ flatland }} much of the book is about the civilization the Cheela have built.
 The Cheela are also similar to the beings mentioned briefly as living on a high-gravity world in {{ clarkes }} {{ childhoods_end }}.
+But what
-But what {{ this_book }} most reminds me of is {{ deepness }}.
-In both books there are humans orbiting an alien world, with aliens that are extremely different from humans but narrated in an anthropomorphized manner, and the alien's technology eventually advances far enough to make contact with the humans.
+{{ this_book }} most reminds me of is {{ deepness }}.
+In both books there are
+humans orbiting an alien world, with aliens that are extremely different from humans but narrated in an anthropomorphized manner, and the alien's technology eventually advances far enough to make contact with the humans.

 Normally I don't love books that rely heavily on world building---like {{
 suns}} or {{ quantum }}---but the Cheela characters in each vignette have